-In 2010, the Council began a series of “trailing actions” for the trawl rationalization program and intersector allocation amendments which have continued up through the present.
-These actions finalize parts of the program that were incomplete in 2011, respond to problems that were identified after the program was put in place, and modify old regulations that were made obsolete by the trawl rationalization program (changes made possible due to the accountability provided by catch shares and needed to take full advantage of the flexibility catch shares are intended to provide).
+In 2010, the Council began a series of trailing actions for the trawl catch share and intersector allocation amendments.
+These actions finalize parts of the program that were incomplete in 2011, respond to problems that were identified as the program was put in place, and modify old regulations that were made obsolete by the trawl rationalization program (changes made possible due to the accountability provided by catch shares and needed to take full advantage of the flexibility catch shares are intended to provide).

-The Council prioritizes all of its potential groundfish action items, including the trawl catch share program trailing actions, as part of its “omnibus” groundfish prioritization process.
-Many of these actions are part of this omnibus process.
+The Council prioritizes all its potential groundfish action items, including the those modifying the trawl catch share program, as part of its groundfish new management measure prioritization process.

 Completed trailing actions